-Part 21 was developed to deal with the certification and airworthiness requirements for aircraft and aircraft parts.
+Part 21 of CASR deals with the certification and airworthiness requirements for aircraft and aircraft parts.
 It includes rules relating to Type Certificates, Type Acceptance Certificates, Supplemental Type Certificates, Production Certificates, Certificates of Airworthiness and export airworthiness approvals.
 It also covers the approval of aircraft engines, propellers, and certain materials and parts.
-It calls up the airworthiness certification standards mentioned in Parts 22 through 35:
+It calls up the airworthiness certification standards mentioned in Parts 22-35:

 - 22 - Sailplanes

 - 27 - Rotorcraft

 - 32 - Engines for Very Light Aeroplanes

 - 33 - Aircraft Engines

 Subpart 21.H: covers the certification of a new category of aircraft called Light Sport Aircraft (LSA).
 The LSA category will generally include aircraft used for aviation sport and recreational activities, such as ultra- light airplanes, gliders, balloons, powered parachutes, weight-shift control aircraft and gyroplanes.
 The proposed legislative requirements, which are simply an amendment of the existing Subpart 21.H and several consequential amendments to the Civil Aviation Orders, continue the approach taken in Part 21 whereby Australia's aircraft airworthiness requirements are generally harmonised with those of the USA Federal Aviation Regulations (FARs).
 The amendment to Subpart 21.H will incorporate the existing airworthiness acceptance criteria for aircraft potentially eligible for the LSA category contained in the current Civil Aviation Order (CAO) Part 95 exemption series, and in Part 21 and Parts or Part 200 - Exemptions.